mattvenn/piffin/glossary.md

 A circuit is made up of different components electrically connected together.
 The [breadboard](#breadboard) example above shows a circuit made up of wires, a resistor and an LED.

+## CLI

+Stands for Command Line Interface.
+Where we type the commands on a keyboard.
+The only graphics are textual characters.
+Often seen as scary or old, the GUI is actually a very powerful way of interacting with a computer, and very common with the [Linux](#linux) operating system.

 ## conditional

 A program is made of a sequence of instructions.
 If we only have a sequence then every time the program runs, the same thing happens.
 We use a conditional if we want the program to do different things depending on its environment.
 For example; switching off a light when it gets bright.